 This test measures levels of trypsin in your blood to see if you have pancreatitis.

-Your pancreas is an organ in your abdomen (belly).
+Your pancreas is an organ in your belly (abdomen).
 It lies behind your stomach.
 One of its jobs is to make enzymes that go into your small intestine to help you digest foods.
-The pancreas can become inflamed, a problem called pancreatitis.
-This can occur suddenly, a condition called acute pancreatitis, or grow worse over a longer time, a condition called chronic pancreatitis.
+The pancreas can become inflamed (pancreatitis).
+This can occur suddenly (acute pancreatitis).
+Or it can grow worse over a longer time (chronic pancreatitis).